ColumPaget/Hashrat/README.md

   -i <pattern>    Only hash items matching <pattern>
   -x <pattern>    Exclude items matching <pattern>
   -X <path>       Exclude items listed in file <path>.
 Items in the file can be wildcards.
+  -name  <patterns> Only hash items matching a comma-seperated list of shell patterns (-name as in the 'find' command) -mtime <days>   Only hash items <days> old.
+Has the same format as the find command, e.g. -10 is younger than ten days, +10 is older than ten, and 10 is ten days old
+  -mmin  <mins>   Only hash items <min> minutes old.
+Has the same format as the find command, e.g. -10 is younger than ten mins, +10 is older than ten, and 10 is ten mins old
+  -myear <years>  Only hash items <years> old.
+Has the same format as the find command, e.g. -10 is younger than ten years, +10 is older than ten, and 10 is ten years old
+  -exec           In CHECK or MATCH mode only examine executable files.
+  -dups           Search for duplicate files.
   -n <length>     Truncate hashes to <length> bytes
   -c              CHECK hashes against list from file (or stdin) -cf             CHECK hashes but only show failures